Casa de Nariño: History

 The grand house, located halfway along the first Carrera Street, was bought by Don Vicente Nariño in 1754 for 5,200 “patacones”.
 There Vicente Nariño and Catalina Álvarez lived with their children for approximately 30 years, until Nariño died.
 It was then when his wife and children received it in inheritance according to Nariño's will in 1778.

-On April 9, 1765, the third of the eight children of the Nariño family was born, Antonio Nariño y Álvarez, one of the Colombian Independence's national heroes.
+On April 9, 1765, the third of the eight children of the Nariño family was born, Antonio Nariño, one of the Colombian Independence's national heroes.
 After the Nariño family, the property was acquired by a number of owners, including the daughter of the former administrator of the Colombian Mint, Doña Juana Inés Prieto y Ricaurte.

-The first presidential palace from where Simón Bolivar worked after Colombian Independence was the old viceregal palace (Palacio de los Virreyes), located in the west side of Bolivar square of Bogotá in the current position of the Palacio Líevano.
+The first presidential palace from where Simón Bolivar worked after Colombian Independence was the old viceregal palace (Palacio de los Virreyes), located in the west side of Plaza de Bolívar square of Bogotá in the current position of the Palacio Liévano.
 On November 16, 1827 one of the most intense earthquakes of the city's history took place, this left the palace partially destroyed.
 Because of this, Simon Bolívar authorized the purchase of the San Carlos Palace from Juan Manuel Arrubla, and the transfer of the presidential office and the official residence to that property.

 On October 23, 1885, President Rafael Núñez, purchased the Nariño house in order to convert it into a presidential palace in observance of its beauty, significance in history, and its proximity to the National Capitol.
 The presidents stayed there until 1892, during the periods of Rafael Nuñez and Carlos Holguin Mallarino, and under the temporary government of the Generals Eliseo Payán and José María Campo Serrano.
 Subsequently, the presidential residence was moved again to the San Carlos Palace, while the Nariño house was used as headquarters of the War Ministry, the National Archive, and the National University's faculty of Mathematics.
 On April 9, 1906, the General Rafael Reyes hired the French architect, Gastón Lelarge, and a local one, Julián Lombana to demolish parts and rebuild the former house.
 The architects extended the dimensions of the property to Eighth Road and restructured the inner part of the building by creating two levels.
 They also designed wide halls and improved the façade with carved stones.
 The complete ornamentation works were carried out by the Swiss sculptor Luigi Ramelli.
 On July 20, 1908 the government building was officially returned to the Casa de Nariño or Palace of the Carrera (Palacio de la Carrera).